 - Retrieving items for people with mobility issues.

-The companionship one has with their service dog can boost an owner’s self-esteem and motivation for self-improvement.3
+Service dogs provide companionship that can boost their owner’s self-esteem and motivation for self-improvement.3

 Emotional Support Dogs